How Digestible is Pea Protein?

 Saponins are chemicals found in a wide variety of plants such as soybeans, chickpeas, peanuts and spinach4.
 Some saponins can also promote benefits to health5-8, but they can act as anti-nutrients – affecting the digestion of protein and reducing the uptake of minerals from the gut7.
 Saponins are also effectively removed by cooking, processing5 and the isolation process of pea protein isolate.

 Lectins are a type of protein found in both animals and plants, as well as in many foods.
-They can have a range of health effects, both positive and negative9-10, and the actions of some plant lectins can be toxic and act as anti-nutrients, reducing the ability of the body to properly absorb protein, carbohydrate and essential minerals.
+They can have a range of health effects, both positive and negative9-10, and the actions of some plant lectins can be toxic and act as anti-nutrients, reducing the ability of the body to properly absorb protein, carbohydrates, and essential minerals.
 Plant lectins have been linked to anaemia, digestive issues, and protein and carbohydrate malabsorption and allergies11-14.
 Lectins are also reduced or removed by cooking, sprouting, or isolation processes12-13.

 Table 1.
 Anti-nutrients in Pea Protein Isolate

 Common allergens include wheat, soy, and dairy.
 Most commercial protein supplements are made from dairy proteins that may cause digestive issues for some people.
 The incidence of dairy allergies appears to be rising15, and while most people can tolerate dairy (and it can even be beneficial for health), it is an inflammatory food for those with underlying allergies to dairy proteins16, thus reducing dairy intake has been associated with improved outcomes for people with inflammatory conditions like asthma and inflammatory bowel diseases17-19.